-Age Recommended May be appropriate Not recommended Preschoolers 3-5 years 10 to 13 hours 8 to 9 hours 14 hours Less than 8 hours More than 14 hours School-aged Children 6-13 years 9 to 11 hours 7 to 8 hours 12 hours Less than 7 hours More than 12 hours
+Age Recommended May be appropriate Not recommended Preschoolers 10 to 13 hours 8 to 9 hours Less than 8 hours 3-5 years 14 hours More than 14 hours School-aged Children 9 to 11 hours 7 to 8 hours Less than 7 hours 6-13 years 12 hours More than 12 hours

 - Limit the amount of total screen time, including television and/or video game play.
-Especially limit that which includes violence. - Read with your child every week night and on weekends. - Provide a variety of reading material. - Be sure your child eats a good breakfast before coming to school. - Provide an appropriate place to study away from distractions and TV.
+Especially limit those which include violence. - Read with your child every week night and on weekends. - Provide a variety of reading material. - Be sure your child eats a good breakfast before coming to school.

+Provide an appropriate place to study away from distractions and TV.